shivatmax/ChaiChatAI/README.md

 # 🌈 ChitChat AI

-ChitChat AI is an interactive chat application that allows users to create and converse with AI friends.
+ChitChat AI is an open-source interactive chat application that allows users to create and converse with AI friends.
 It's built with Next.js, React, and Supabase, offering a fun and engaging way to explore AI-powered conversations. 🤖💬

 ## ✨ Features